Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Supplementary Information

-Then we go over the proof of lemma S.2 in~\citep{huiyuan2023Nonasymptotic} and we complete.
-Some constants in the theorem depend on $L$ and $L_\sigma$ now.
-To reduce the size of this paper, we omit the complete proof, the reader can look closely into supplementary materials in~\citep{huiyuan2023Nonasymptotic}. \end{proof}
+Then we go over the proof of Lemma S.2 in~\citep{huiyuan2023Nonasymptotic} and we complete.
+Some constants in the Theorem depend on $L$ and $L_\sigma$ now.
+For self-contained purpose, we provide the complete proof.